 Social engineering attacks, such as spear phishing and business email compromises (link) have been particularly on the rise.
 93% of successful cyberattacks start with an email, which makes adequate email protection vitally important.
 Customers are looking for advanced email protection tools, such as DMARC solutions and S/MIME certificates.
 Other important services and protocols to capitalize upon include DNSSEC and DDoS protection.
 Openprovider’s free security scanner gives a quick overview of different measures you can take to improve your domain security.
 These tools could be a great idea to add to your offer in 2023.

 New trends in business models and marketing

-The “classic package” in the domain industry has long included a domain name, hosting and a SSL certificate.
+The “classic package” in the domain industry has long included a domain name, hosting, and an SSL certificate.
 However, as many domain and hosting businesses are merging or being bought up by larger parties, smaller companies will need to offer more in order to stand out.
 Consolidating service models, in order to create “one-stop shops” for all domain-related needs, is a growing trend in the industry.

 Web3 and crypto domains

 Crypto domains are still very new, and it is unknown whether their popularity will remain or what will become of them in the future – especially with 2022 having been a rough year for cryptocurrencies in general.
-Some traditional domain resellers may choose to add crypto domains to their portfolio, or to facilitate payments through cryptocurrencies.
-Others are more wary, or consider concentrating their efforts in Web3 service as a waste of time.
+Some traditional domain resellers may choose to add crypto domains to their portfolio or to facilitate payments through cryptocurrencies.
+Others are more wary or consider concentrating their efforts on Web3 service as a waste of time.
 For those who are interested, SIDN, the registry of .nl, has pointed out some drawbacks in the usage of blockchain technology as well.

 Domain industry trends, according to domain experts at Openprovider